 A third generation resident of Long Beach, California, I grew up next to, in and on the Pacific Ocean.
 My father was an industrial chemist and avid sailor, taking me and my siblings to destinations from Guadalupe Island, Mexico to Hawaii.
 My academic pursuits culminated at the University of San Diego where I majored in Chemistry and studied Math, Physics and Spanish Literature.
-Bourn out of my love of the ocean and its will being, I founded Algalita Marine Research Foundation as a scientific and educational 501(c)(3) non-profit, focused on studying and restoring the coastal waters of southern California.
+Bourn out of my love of the ocean and its will being, I founded Algalita Marine Research Foundation in 1994 as a scientific and educational 501(c)(3) non-profit, focused on studying and restoring the coastal waters of southern California.

 Soon after, I became a coordinator of the State Water Resources Control Board’s Volunteer Water Monitoring Steering Committee, assisting in the development of chemical and bacterial monitoring methods for Surfrider’s “Blue Water Task Force” and other NGOs.
 I later became a member of the Southern California Water Research Projects’ Bight ’98 Steering Committee, providing my vessel as a platform for researchers based in Mexico, enabling the scientific assessment of the entire Southern California Bight from Point Concepcion to Ensenada.
 In collaboration with scientists from the Southern California Coastal Water Research Project, I developed micro-plastics sampling protocols.
 These methods are now being applied worldwide as a basic standard for accurate sampling.